This is it. This is what you’ve been waiting for. The ultimate guide that covers everything you need to know for how to find cheap flights.

 Speaking of when to book your flights…

 There are dozens of sites out there promising to help you find the cheapest flights.
-Ignore them all and start with Google Flights.
+Ignore them all and start every search with Google Flights.

 Google Flights is hands-down the best flight deal search engine out there: it’s one of the main tools we use to find flight deals every day!
 You should start each and every search for cheap airfare with Google Flights.
 It’s packed with powerful features that other search engines simply don’t have.